-The Kalaw to Inle Lake trek is the most popular trek in the country as it acts as an easy add-on to any trip from Bagan to Inle Lake, both of which are must visit destinations in Myanmar.
+The Kalaw to Inle Lake trek is the most popular trek in the country as it acts as an easy add-on to any trip from Bagan to Inle Lake, both of which are must-visit destinations in Myanmar for any Myanmar trip.
 So instead of heading from Bagan to Inle Lake, trek part of the way!
 Less popular treks are done further North of Mandalay and since so few tourists go there many have the chance to be the first Westerner that people in the villages see.

 As beautiful as that would be, it didn’t fit into my itinerary so I decided trekking from Kalaw to Inle Lake, where multiple trekking companies were set up was the next best thing.

-Check out this video to see some shots of trekking in Myanmar!
+Check out this video to see some shots of trekking in Myanmar and be sure to read my Myanmar travel tips since things are a little different here!

 Getting to Kalaw